tillbiskup/evedata/docs/architecture.rst

 .. note::

     As compared to the UML schemata for the IDL interface, the decision of whether a certain piece of information belongs to data or metadata is slightly different here.
-Furthermore, there seems to be some (immutable) information currently stored in a dataset in HDF5 that could be stored as attribute - if it is truly not changing.
-Note, however, that detector channels can be redefined during a scan, but all values are stored in the identical dataset.
-Latest with average and interval detector channel, this leads already to problems in current eveH5 files, as information what kind of detector channel it was when is probably lost.
-Hence, this situation needs to be solved more fundamentally, probably.
+The main reason for this is the problem in current (as of eveH5 v7) files and redefined detector channels, leading to a loss of information that needs to be changed anyway and is discussed above for the data module.
+With separate datasets for different detector channels, the problem is solved and the immutable metadata belong to the metadata classes (and are converted to attributes on the HDF5 level in the future scheme, v8).

 .. figure:: uml/evedata.evefile.metadata.*